ImGCL: Revisiting Graph Contrastive Learning on Imbalanced Node Classification

-\textbf{Graph Contrastive Learning.} Given an input graph, graph contrastive learning aims to learn effective graph/node representations that can be transferred to downstream tasks by constructing positive and negative sample pairs~\cite{zhu2021empirical, thakoor2021bootstrapped, bielak2021graph, zhang2021canonical, xu2021infogcl, velivckovic2018deep, sun2019infograph, hassani2020contrastive, qiu2020gcc}.
-GCL maximizes the feature consistency between two augmented views of the input graph via contrastive loss in the latent space~\cite{zhu2021empirical, you2020graph, zhu2020graph}.
-Note that we have no access to node labels during training in the setting of GCL.
-However, the underlying class distribution of the unlabeled dataset is usually highly imbalanced, as shown in Fig.~\ref{fig:illustrate}.
-At each training step, we first perform stochastic \emph{graph augmentations} to generate multiple views of the original graph.
+\paragraph{Graph Contrastive Learning~(GCL).} Given an input graph, GCL aims to learn effective graph/node representations that can be transferred to downstream tasks by constructing positive and negative sample pairs~\cite{thakoor2021bootstrapped, bielak2021graph, zhang2021canonical, xu2021infogcl, velivckovic2018deep, sun2019infograph, hassani2020contrastive}.
+GCL maximizes the representation consistency between two augmented views of the input graph via contrastive loss in the latent space~\cite{zhu2021empirical, you2020graph}.
+We first perform stochastic \emph{graph augmentations} to generate multiple views of the original graph.
 Specifically, we utilize two augmentation functions $t_1, t_2 \sim \mathcal{T}$ to generate graph views $\widetilde{\gG}_1=(\widetilde{\mX}_1,\widetilde{\mA}_1)=t_1(\gG)$ and $\widetilde{\gG}_2=(\widetilde{\mX}_2,\widetilde{\mA}_2)=t_2(\gG)$, where $\mathcal{T}$ is the set of graph augmentation functions, such as node dropping, edge perturbation, and subgraph sampling~\cite{zhu2020graph}.
 We then obtain node representations for the two graph views via the~(parameter shared) GNN encoder $f(\cdot)$, denoted by $\mZ = f(\widetilde{\mX}_1,\widetilde{\mA}_1)$ and $\mZ' = f(\widetilde{\mX}_2,\widetilde{\mA}_2)$ respectively.
-Given the latent representations, a contrastive loss is defined to optimize the parameters of the GNN encoder.
-For any node $u$, we aim to score the positive pairs $u$, $v$ higher compared to other negative pairs.
-Typically, the negative pairs are construed from the augmented views of the original graph or other graphs in the same batch.
-The commonly-used InfoNCE loss~\cite{poole2019variational} can be defined as:
+Given the latent representations, we optimize the parameters of the GNN encoder by a pre-defined contrastive loss.
+For any node $u$ in $\widetilde{\gG}_1$, we aim to score the positive pairs ($u$, $u^+$) higher compared to other negative pairs ($u$, $u^-$).
+Typically, the negative samples $u^-$ are sampled from other nodes of the augmented graph views $\widetilde{\gG}_2$ in the same batch.
+The commonly-used InfoNCE loss~\cite{chen2020simpleframework} can be defined as: